In this article, we will be presenting you with the ultimate Overwatch Tier List that will continually evolve with the game.

 In lower SR you will probably not get punished for picking the following heroes and you can still play your game, although if you are looking to survive in the higher rankings you better start practicing some of the heroes on higher Tiers.

-Inspired by the Crusader class from Diablo 3, Brigitte and her flail remains a strong character with tank characteristics.
+Inspired by the Crusader class from Diablo 3, Bridgitte remains a strong character with tank characteristics, along with her flail.
 Brigitte hasn’t found much stability lately; at the moment, she is a DPS.
 Yes, that’s right, DPS, and not Support.
-Although her high close-range damage combined with her personal barrier makes her a great pick when you are dealing with poking heroes, she doesn’t find a lot of use in offensive compositions.
+Although her high close-range damage combined with her barrier makes her a great pick when you are dealing with poking heroes, you wouldn’t find a lot of use of her on offensive compositions.
 At least, Tracer will have a very difficult time poking when you are standing with your team.
 So, stick close to your supports and keep pushing the track!

 Let’s talk about Doomfist.
 Don’t get us wrong, we love Doomfist’s playstyle.
 The ability to one-punch (man) support is still strong and his mobility is exceptional.
 That said, his big character model and his overreliance on his cooldowns to do damage are making him a very situational pick, with pro teams avoiding him completely.

 - Soldier 76

 No hero is more straightforward than Soldier 76.
 He has all the abilities you would expect from a soldier but with a built-in auto-aim ultimate.
 He can easily fit your role as a DPS playing Soldier 76.
 Just find a good flanking spot and destroy your enemies.
 His only disadvantage is his mobility, sure he can run fast but he doesn’t have the flying ability of an Echo or any of the skills of Tracer.